devdinu/gcloud-client/readme.md

 - `--filter` regexp to filter the instances while listing. uses gcloud `filter=name~'regex'`
 - `--user` username to which your ssh key is added for, defaults to `$USER`
 - `--ssh_key` ssh_key file to be uploaded, defaults to `$HOME/.ssh/id_rsa.pub`
+- `--dbfile` file to store the instances and search, defaults to `$HOME/hosts.db`
+- `--projects` list of project-ids to search for while login, or to refresh

 ```